Charilaus: Life and reign

 During the joint reign of Charilaus and Archelaus, Sparta conquered the Aigys, an area in the northwest of Laconia, on the border with Tegea.
-This event is principally know thanks to an oracle from the Pythia of Delphi.
+This event is principally known thanks to an oracle from the Pythia of Delphi.
 The oracle reads: "If they divide a half share of the additional portion for Apollo, it will be much better for them."
 The oracle is considered genuine by modern scholars, as it is very simple without the elaboration typical of later forgers.
 Moreover, it was given at a time when Delphi was gaining international credibility within the Greek world (mainly for colonisation enterprises) and started a special relationship with Sparta.
 The oracle tells that the kings should devote half of the land taken from Aigys to Apollo.
 Writing in the 2nd century AD, the geographer Pausanias precisely mentions that there was a temple of Apollo Cereatas in the area, a further indication of the oracle's authenticity.
 If genuine, this oracle would be the oldest known from Delphi.

 Pausanias also embellished Charilaus' reign by saying that Sparta's expansion was blocked in the south by the resistance of Amyklai, therefore prompting the conquest of Aigys in the north.
 Paul Cartledge however dismisses this story as "worthless", because Sparta would have never attacked Aigys with Amyklai so close to its southern borders.
 He suggests instead that Amyklai was conquered in the earliest times of Sparta, in the 10th or 9th centuries.

 According to Pausanias, Charilaus was the successor of his father Polydectes.